Customer ratings and reviews increase conversion rates and revenue – but knowing where to display them is key.

 How do you let people know about your ProvenExpert profile?

-What do you see as the greatest added value of using ProvenExpert in comparison with standard ratings portals?
+What do you see as the greatest added value of using ProvenExpert in comparison with standard review platforms?

 One thing I always recommend to others as a particular advantage of ProvenExpert is the ability to aggregate reviews.
-As a rule, people can rate you anywhere online, and that’s exactly what they do - sometimes without my knowledge.
+As a rule, people can review you anywhere on the internet, and that’s exactly what they do - sometimes without my knowledge.
 And the fact that you can combine all this feedback and publish it as an aggregated score is a huge benefit.
 My customers to whom I’ve recommended ProvenExpert see this as a major bonus too.

 ...that you have a clear overview of everything?